Tjculpin/Tjculpin/README.md

 - 👋 Hi, I’m @Tjculpin
-- 👀 I’m interested in Coding Duh
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning Scripting Duh
+- 🌱 I’m currently learning Scripting
 - 💞️ I’m looking to collaborate on IDK
-- 📫 How to reach me Dm me one discord @tjculpin_61498
+- 📫 How to reach me Dm me one discord @silentascendant

 <!---
 Tjculpin/Tjculpin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.